dell/omnia/docs/source/Roles/Platform/SetupvLLM.rst

 Setup vLLM
 -----------

 vLLM is a fast and easy-to-use library for LLM inference and serving.
 It is seamlessly integrated with  with popular HuggingFace models.
-It is also compatible with OpenAI API servers and GPUs (Both NVIDIA and AMD) vLLM 0.2.4 and above supports model inferencing and serving on AMD GPUs with ROCm.
+It is also compatible with OpenAI API servers and GPUs (Both NVIDIA and AMD). vLLM 0.2.4 and above supports model inferencing and serving on AMD GPUs with ROCm.
 At the moment AWQ quantization is not supported in ROCm, but SqueezeLLM quantization has been ported.
 Data types currently supported in ROCm are FP16 and BF16.

 For NVidia, vLLM is a Python library that also contains pre-compiled C++ and CUDA (12.1) binaries.